jdeisenberg/icljs/_sources/symbols.rst

     Or you can use that power wisely.
 For example, by “letter,” ClojureScript doesn’t just mean A through Z;
     you can use alphabetic characters in any language.
-Here’s the first example with the variable names in Russian:
+Here’s the first example with the names in Russian:

-    .. activecode:: variable_def3
+    .. activecode:: symbol_def3
-        :caption: Variables aren’t just A-Z
+        :caption: Letters aren’t just A-Z
         :language: clojurescript

         (def лет 62)